-Business capabilities have the potential to serve as a universal language at enterprise scale.
-If used properly, they can help save money, decrease risk, and accelerate growth.
+Business capability modeling can serve as a universal language at enterprise scale.
+If used properly, capability modeling can help save money, decrease risk, and accelerate growth.

-In today’s digital age, the role of information technology (IT) has shifted from supporting business processes to executing business strategy.
-IT makes it possible for customers to receive their online orders the next day, enables them to watch and read their news on the go, and guarantees the smooth processing of payment for such services.
-As a result, the challenge of bridging the gap between strategy and execution within IT has become more complex than ever.
+In today’s digital age, the role of IT has shifted from supporting business processes to executing business strategy.
+As a result, bridging the gap between IT strategy and business execution has become more complex than ever.

-Organizations who speak in different idioms across different functions often cause this gap to widen.
-They speak of missions, strategies, goals, processes, and projects.
-The CEO speaks of “making mobile-first a priority,” marketing could be focused on “increasing share of wallet amongst millennials,” and IT is in talks of “load-balancing the Linux server cluster.”
+Organizations that speak in different idioms across different functions often exacerbate this gap.
+The CEO speaks of “making mobile-first a priority.”
+Marketing is focused on “increasing share of wallet amongst millennials.”
+And IT talks about “load-balancing the Linux server cluster.”

 So, how do you get all business functions on the same page and align strategy and execution to achieve your goals and vision?
 It starts with a comprehensive understanding of all of your business capabilities.